FRANKLIN INN restored in 1963 Pennsylvania Railroad Livery - July 2011 - Photo by Alex Mayes

 Beginning June 2011, the car is available for Charters as an Amtrak certified passenger car.
 It has two restrooms,

-including an restroom designed for the physically challenged, 76 cushioned seats, rotating chairs, and large windows.
-The car has heating, air conditioning, titelock couplers, HEP, MU (push-pull), communications cables, a water raising system with on-board air-compressor, 450 gallon water tank, approximate 200 gallon waste water tank.
+including an restroom designed for the physically challenged, a wheel chair lock which doubles as a seat, 76 additional cushioned seats, rotating chairs, and large windows.
+The car has heating, air conditioning, titelock couplers, HEP, MU (push-pull), communications cables, a water raising system with on-board air-compressor, 420 gallon water tank, approximate 270 gallon waste water tank.
 The exterior of the car is silver/stainless based with simple PRR markings based upon her in her 1963 livery, which primarily was actually stainless steel with decals.

 The Franklin Inn is available for charter and excursion service anywhere within the Amtrak system and for off-Amtrak service.

 The cost of the charter depends upon where and when you want to travel, what services you want, and how many passengers will be traveling with you.
 Please keep in mind that no two charters cost the same and the only way to get an accurate price is to talk to the Charter Agent.
 It is a disservice to you and us to e-mail you a quote without first ascertaining your exact needs.
 We will turn a quote around to you as quickly as possible.
 A mechanical rider will accompany the car and additional crew to serve as hosts can be arranged for in advance.
 All Amtrak and other charges, railroad switching charges, and crew expenses are additional.
 Each charter is tailored to our client's needs, so please call for an exact quote.

 Link to historic photo of sister car: http://www.rrpicturearchives.net/showPicture.aspx?id=1064965.

 The car is registered the AAR with the reporting mark: NRHX142

 You may also send an e-mail to email@example.com.

 History of the Franklin Inn